cpina/ace-it-presentation/contents-python-django-en.md

 --

-## Python help
+## Python documentation
-Python off-line help could have been better (we relied on examples and source code)
+Python off-line documentation could have been better (we relied on examples and source code)
 ---
 # Django closing the circle
 We wanted to thank Django somehow for all the fantastic help.